Logan Cooley Game Preview: Coyotes vs. Sabres

 Cooley Season Stats Insights

-- In three of 26 games this year, Cooley has scored a goal, but there are no multi-goal efforts on his ledger.
+- Cooley has a goal in three games this season through 29 games played, but has not had multiple goals in any of those games.

-- In 11 of 26 games this season, Cooley has recorded a point, including two games with two or more points.
+- Cooley has registered a point in a game 12 times this season over 29 games played, with multiple points in two games.

-- Cooley has had an assist in a game eight times this season over 26 games played, with multiple assists in two games.
+- Cooley has had an assist in a game nine times this year over 29 games played, with multiple assists in two games.

-- Cooley has an implied probability of 52.4% to go over his point total based on the odds.
+- The implied probability that Cooley goes over his points prop total is 54.5%, based on the odds.

-- The implied probability of Cooley going over his assist prop bet, based on the odds, is 38.5%.
+- Cooley has an implied probability of 40.8% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.